vvv-school/assignment_solve-maze/README.md

 ============

 # Assignment
-Drive a craft toward the target avoiding the obstacles.
+Design and implement an autonomous driving system that will move the craft toward the target while avoiding the obstacles.

 ![maze](/misc/maze.png)